cwi-dis/igor/README.md

 It performs its tasks without passing judgements and maintains complete discretion, even within the household.
 It can work together with other Igors (lending a hand) and with lesser servants such as [Iotsa-based devices](https://github.com/cwi-dis/iotsa).
+It includes a Certificate Authority implementation that allows you to use secure communication over https on the local network.

 Home page is <https://github.com/cwi-dis/igor>.
 This software is licensed under the [MIT license](LICENSE.txt) by the CWI DIS group, <http://www.dis.cwi.nl>.

-**Please note:** Igor is not a finished product yet, some functionality may be missing.
-Specifically, the security and privacy mechanisms are not complete yet.

 ## Overview